KarolUracz/GymProject/README.md

 Run on your device

-If you want to check this project, you have to add new DB (MySQL) 'gymproject' or else if You want and modify application.properties file to manage Your connection.
+If you want to check this project, you have to add new DB (MySQL) 'gymproject' (or else) and modify application.properties file to manage Your connection.

 Technologies